anam community fund

 What is it?

-The anam community fund is a member-driven fund that allows our community to support the arts directly—no gatekeepers, just collective impact.
+The anam community fund is a member-powered fund that lets people directly support emerging artists and collaborative art projects — no gatekeepers, just collective impact.

 Why are we doing it?